 - Vehicle defects – Sometimes, a crash isn’t the result of a driver’s negligence, but instead the result of a vehicle defect such as faulty brakes.

-Distracted Driving – An Especially Dangerous and Growing Problem in Las Vegas
+Distracted Driving is a Growing Problem in Las Vegas

 The rate of distracted driving-related accidents is growing.
 A survey conducted by the AAA Foundation for Traffic Safety found that nearly nine of 10 drivers surveyed agreed that distracted driving is on the rise.
 Distracted driving is most often the result of using a mobile device when behind the wheel, but can also be caused by looking down from the road; changing the music; eating or drinking; tending to passengers, small children, or pets; or self-grooming.